9fv/node-repeat-until-success/README.md

 ## <a name="credits"> Credits

-Inspired by the [Stackoverflow answer](https://stackoverflow.com/a/26694802) of [Benjamin Gruenbaum](https://stackoverflow.com/users/1348195/benjamin-gruenbaum).
+* Inspired by the [Stackoverflow answer](https://stackoverflow.com/a/26694802) of [Benjamin Gruenbaum](https://stackoverflow.com/users/1348195/benjamin-gruenbaum).
+It is thanks to him that this project exists.

 ## <a name="history"> History

+### v0.1.0 (2018-01-29)

+* Add unit tests and improve code coverage.

 ### v0.1.0-beta2 (2018-01-29)